 Sometimes, when you plug in your keyboard, one or more LEDs won't light up or they'll be in a different color than you'd expect.
 When that's the case, here's some information to help you out.

-The steps in this guide apply to split keyboards that use WS2812B RGB LEDs or SK6812MINI RGB LEDs.
-This includes keyboards such as the Kyria and the Corne.
+The steps in this guide apply to split keyboards that use WS2812B RGB LEDs or SK6812MINI-E RGB LEDs.
+This includes keyboards such as the Kyria and the Aurora series.
 This guide will also apply to other keyboards using these LEDs, and to keyboards using other LEDs that have an onboard processor and a sequential data line.

 Finding the problem and fixing it